-The Department of Corrections continues to establish win-win relationships with the region's network of community-based service providers who support the provision of critical wraparound services to the inmate population-- this vital support includes in-reach/intervention during incarceration and post release.
-In support of our efforts to keep our partners fully engaged, DOC established a formal body--Linking Institutions Neighborhoods and Community Services (LINCS) to ensure that volunteer and community partners remain open to sharing information and ideas and providing feedback about issues impacting the work they do within the jail and the community.
+The District of Columbia Department of Corrections (DC DOC) is taking a holistic approach to corrections by identifying the challenges voiced by the men and women in our care.
+The Department utilizes the DC DOC Volunteer Services office to establish collaborative relationships with the region's network of community-based service providers who support the provision of critical wraparound services to residents in DC DOC care.
+This vital support includes in-reach/intervention during incarceration as well as fostering partnerships to enhance the continuity of programming and services when returning to the community.
+To enhance communication with our community partners, the DC DOC established the Linking Institutions Neighborhoods and Community Services (LINCS) group to ensure that volunteer and community partners remain open to sharing information and ideas as well as providing feedback about issues impacting the work they do within the jail and within the communities in and around the District of Columbia.

-The DOC volunteer corps works collaboratively with agency personnel in offering religious services, spiritual counseling, reading and writing workshops, mentoring and case management support, life skills and job-readiness training, pre-natal and health education, parenting classes, fatherhood support, domestic violence counseling, housing and placement assistance, substance abuse counseling and intervention, art therapy, HIV/AIDS education, vocational training, job placement assistance and legal guidance.
+The DC DOC staff and volunteers collaborate to offer a variety of religious services, wellness practices, reading and writing workshops, mentoring and case management support, life skills and job-readiness training, pre-natal and health education, parenting classes, fatherhood support, domestic violence counseling, housing and placement assistance, substance abuse counseling and intervention, art therapy, HIV/AIDS education, vocational training, job placement assistance and legal guidance.

-During 2012, DOC hired a Volunteer Services Coordinator with primary responsibility for interfacing with volunteers, ensuring their needs are met, conducting outreach to further expand services offered and holding regularly scheduled forums to maintain open lines of communication.
+To ensure that DC DOC volunteers have an effective engagement with our residents, the DOC Volunteer Services Coordinator is interfaces with volunteers to address their questions and concerns, conducts outreach to further expand services offered, and coordinates regularly scheduled forums to maintain open lines of communication.

 Individual or members of a group/organization must meet the following minimal qualifications: